 Colorado Governor Jared Polis is very supportive of and personally engaged in wolf reintroductions.
 Local government officials and other stakeholders in the counties west of the Continental Divide have expressed concerns regarding wolf reintroduction and are especially concerned about the potential for domestic livestock depredation and negative effects on big game populations.
 Both Colorado Senators are tracking our progress and are interested in our support of the state reintroduction.
 Multiple counties and other local government agencies are participating as cooperating agencies in the NEPA process.

 The Service is committed to informing and coordinating on the proposed section 10(j) rule with local Tribes, including the Ute Mountain Ute Tribe and the Southern Ute Indian Tribe.
-The Ute Tribe in Utah is concerned about wolves reaching their lands.
 Informal consultation with these Tribes is ongoing, and formal consultation will take place in conjunction with this proposed rulemaking and NEPA process.
-Tribes outside of Colorado have inquired about the rulemaking and we are providing an informal webinar in early October.
+Tribes outside of Colorado are concerned about fully protected wolves entering their lands and have inquired about the need for tribal management plans and the resources they need to prepare them.
+We provided an informal webinar for tribes in early October.

 We anticipate that some non-governmental organizations and the public, while generally supportive of reintroducing wolves to Colorado, may express concerns about possible management actions for the species.
 They may have an unfavorable view of section 10(j) rule provisions that potentially authorize lethal take of wolves to manage conflicts.